The Project

 Hiroki Tanaka – Artist’s Notes

 Megan invited me to a project meeting in the spring of 2021 and I brought the germ of an idea for an audio-visual piece to accompany the installation.
-I took BC and Ontario data on the number of deaths of residents and healthcare workers in long-term care homes during COVID, and I would represent the data sonically and visually.
+I planned to use BC and Ontario data on the number of deaths of residents and healthcare workers in long-term care homes during COVID, and I would represent the data sonically and visually.

 While I had some basic familiarity, I began learning how to write in the programming language Max/MSP in earnest for this project.
 My thanks to Tommy Martinez and various members of the Max/MSP online community for providing guidance and assistance.
 My work is presented via a project and single speaker.
 Each loss of life is represented by a coloured dot, and a musical note.
 The result is an aleatoric “elegy”, in both image and sound.